abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

-Your contributions are invaluable!
+Your contributions matter!
 We warmly welcome you to share details about your customer projects, integrations, workshops, open-source projects, or any other initiatives with abap2UI5.
 By doing so, you help showcase the diverse ways this project can be used and encourage others to adopt it as well.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>